AnnaStuckert/AnnaVStuckert.github.io/content/blog/markdown_syntax.md

 +++
-author = "Darshan Baral"
-title = "Demo Page"
+title = "Resource type 1"
-date = "2022-11-19"
-description = "Sample article showcasing formatting for HTML elements." tags = [
+description = "This repo serves to provide resources of type 1" tags = [
     "markdown",
     "css",